GMMTeam/GMM/GMM/README.md

 2. reiterate the actual model (EM) without adding any extra Gaussians:

     2.1.
-The init model holds prior information on the distribution of feature vectors to be modeled,
-     e.g. the initModel.gmm was trained from all the available feature vectors, however we would like to train a model only from a subset of the original set.
+The init model holds prior information on the distribution of feature vectors to be modeled, e.g. the initModel.gmm was trained from all the available feature vectors, however we would like to train a model only from a subset of the original set.
         In this case one of the adaptation techniques can be used (MAP | MLLR | fMLLR).
 A good choice is the Maximum A-posterior Probability (MAP) adaptation, where one has to specify the value of a relevance factor (option `--tau r`).
 The higher is the value the more data are needed to get a significant change of the model parameters.
-If _THETA_ are the parameters to be reestimated, _THETAprior_ are the parameters from the initGMM, _THETApost_ are the parameters computed according to the input data, and _ALPHA_ = _r_ \ (_Nsamples_ + _tau_), where _Nsamples_ is the amount of given feature vectors and tau is the relevance factor specified by the user, the update formula is:
+If _THETA_ are the parameters to be reestimated, _THETAprior_ are the parameters from the initGMM, _THETApost_ are the parameters computed according to the input data, and _ALPHA_ = _r_ \ (_Nsamples_ + _tau_), where _Nsamples_ is the amount of given feature vectors and _r_ is the relevance factor specified by the user, the update formula is:
         _THETAnew_ = _ALPHA_ * _THETAprior_ + (1 - _ALPHA_) * _THETApost_;
         Note that not all the parameters have to be reestimated (e.g. because of insufficient amount of data, when the estimate of the full-covariance matrix could get ill-conditioned).
         To reestimate only the means and weights use options `--weight` and `--mean`, e.g.:

         trainGMM -i myInputFile.prm --data-T 2 --in-UBM initModel.gmm --type 2 --it-MAP 3 --tau 14 --mean --weight -o myModel.gmm -T

-2.1.
+    2.2.
 The init model is a kind of random initialization and does not hold any prior information.
         Therefore all the parameters should be reestimated without the use of any relevance factor (do not pull the new model toward the initial model).
 E.g.:

         trainGMM -i myInputFile.prm --data-T 2 --in-UBM initModel.gmm --type 2 --it-EM 32 --tau 0 --mean --weight --var -o myModel.gmm -T

 The estimation from scratch, working with subsequent division of Gaussians, can be quite time consuming, therefore often a random initialization of GMM is used, e.g. pick M feature vectors from the training set,